Transport in the United Arab Emirates: Factors that Contribute towards Traffic Congestion

+Impacts of Traffic Congestion on

+Economy

+Each minute a car's engine is turned on while being stuck in traffic causes significant fuel consumption, with approximately 1.6 million liters of fuel being consumed annually, which results in an increased amount of money spent on fuel refills.

+Environment

+Yearly CO_{2} emissions due to traffic congestion reach 105 Kilograms of Carbon Dioxide released into the atmosphere, which leads to global warming.

 Major accidents

 Six people were killed, at least 40 were injured and dozens of vehicles burned March 11, 2008 when hundreds of cars collided on a fog-shrouded Abu Dhabi–Dubai highway.

 Buses

 Bus services were introduced in Abu Dhabi by the Emirate in 2008 with four routes which were zero fare in their pilot year.
 At the end of 2011, bus services in the Emirate of Abu Dhabi provided more than 95 service routes with 650 buses to transport 50 million passengers in the region.
 In the Bus Network Plan in 2013, 14 bus routes were operated in Abu Dhabi City.

 In Dubai, the Roads and Transport Authority (RTA) operates bus services under the name DubaiBus.
-Buses in Sharjah are operated by Mowasalat, and in Ajman by Ajman bus.
+Buses in Sharjah are operated by Mowasalat, and in Ajman by the Ajman Transport Authority.
 There are also buses operating between the different Emirates due to the lack of rail connectivity, although this is planned to be rectified in the near future.